James Omondi

-James Omondi Oduor (born December 30, 1980 in Nairobi) is a former Kenyan football defender who last played for Mathare United, and currently manages Karuturi Sports in the Kenyan National Super League.
+James Omondi Oduor (born 30 December 1980) is a Kenyan football manager and former player who manages Kenyan National Super League club Karuturi Sports.
+He played as a forward.

 Club career

-Omondi began his career by Sher Agencies before left the team in 2003, to Thika United.
-After two years left 2005 Thika and move to Vietnamese club P. Sông Lam Nghệ An, in Vietnam played 1 year before moving to Ethiopian Premier League team Saint-George SA.
-After 9 months he left the Ethiopian Premier League to move back to Thika United, where he played again for 6 months before moving to the Seychelles League with Anse Réunion.
+Born in Nairobi, Omondi began his career by Sher Agencies before left the team in 2003, to Thika United.
+After two years left 2005 Thika and move to Vietnamese club P. Sông Lam Nghệ An, in Vietnam played one year before moving to Ethiopian Premier League team Saint-George SA.
+After nine months he left Saint-George to move back to Thika United, where he played again for six months before moving to the Seychelles League with Anse Réunion.
 He left the Seychellois club in 2009 for Mathare United, where he ended his playing career.

 International career

 He presented his country Kenya on international level from 2002 to 2004.
 He was also part of the team that took part in the 2004 Africa Cup of Nations.